myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-03-31T01:51:50.362Z
+>
+> And even better than Twitter :)

+---

+> Ray Wong @raywong.bsky.social 2023-03-31T01:48:06.526Z
+>
+> The Bluesky community is already so much better than Mastodon which is lulz

+---

+> Rose 🌹 @iamrosewang.bsky.social 2023-03-31T01:41:33.522Z
+>
+> Seems like AGI is already here and there’s nothing we can do to stop it.
+Give @dwarkesh.bsky.social interview w Ilya a listen: https://youtu.be/Yf1o0TQzry8

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-03-31T00:28:34.085Z
 >
 > Have a nice trip ✌️